 Nebraska’s breeding geese, being of the largest subspecies moffitti and maxima, are essentially resident, although many, usually younger birds or failed breeders, undertake a molt migration northward in late May- early Jun as far as Hudson Bay and return in Sep-Oct after molting (Abraham et al 1999).
-It has been found that the increasing numbers of molt-migrant large Canada Geese are interfering with brood-rearing of northern breeding geese, notably in western James Bay (Abraham et al 1999).
+It has been found that the large numbers of molt-migrant large Canada Geese are interfering with brood-rearing of northern breeding geese, notably in western James Bay (Abraham et al 1999).

 - High counts: 36,900 in the Kearney, Buffalo Co area 21 Dec 1996, 30,575 at North Platte NWR, Scotts Bluff Co 16 Dec 1996, and 20,000 in the Kearney area 16 Dec 1995.